Package labelling and leaflets

 • To protect public health the Icelandic Medicines Agency is authorised under extraordinary circumstances to grant a permanent exemption to the obligation that certain particulars should appear on the labelling and in the package leaflet.
 With the same aim, the Icelandic Medicines Agency is authorised to grant a permanent exemption to the obligation that the labelling and the package leaflet must be in Icelandic, where the medicinal product is not delivered to the patient for self treatment or owner or holder of an animal in cases of veterinary medicinal products.
 The package leaflet is always required to be accessible in Icelandic on the Icelandic Product Catalogue Sérlyfjaskrá.

-An application will only be taken into consideration at the Icelandic Medicines Agency if it comes directly from the marketing authorisation holder or an authorised local representative.
-A formal, written Power of Attorney (PoA) document is required.
+• An exemption application will only be processed by the Icelandic Medicines Agency if it is submitted by the marketing authorisation holder or their authorised representative.
+A formal, written Power of Attorney (PoA) is necessary to demonstrate the authority of the representative to act on behalf of the marketing authorisation holder in communications with the Icelandic Medicines Agency, and the PoA must accompany the application.

 National requirements regarding labelling